NZ chart data by Warwick Freeman

 Rearranged by conductor Mike Perjanik, this is a cover version with its own style, favouring strings and oboe over the brass and drums of the original.
 The result, as Richie Unterberger puts it, is quality British-style orchestrated girl group-soul-pop.

-Further reading: 1.
-Dinah Lee history at Milesago.
-2. Dinah Lee history at Bruce Sergent's NZ music site.
-3. Details of UK release, including label shot, at 45Cat.
-3. Richie Unterberger's review at AMG of the Canetoad collection The Viking Recordings gives a good overview and discussion of Dinah Lee's 60s recordings.
+Further reading: Richie Unterberger’s All Music review of Canetoad’s Viking Recordings gives a good overview and discussion of Dinah Lee’s 60s recordings.

 Single on Invader #401: A Ross-Todd Production.

-San Francisco singer Lydia Pense became better known for fronting jazz-rock band Cold Blood, formed in the late 60s and signed by Bill Graham for his Fillmore West venue.
-A re-formed line-up of Cold Blood was still touring as recently as 2017, with Pense as lead singer.
+San Francisco singer Lydia Pense (b.1947) became better known for fronting jazz-rock band Cold Blood, formed in the late 60s and signed by Bill Graham for his Fillmore West venue.
+A re-formed line-up of Cold Blood was still touring with Pense as lead singer as recently as 2023 with dates up till early 2024.
 Her voice has been described as strong, powerful, raw, beautiful or stomping.

 This seems to be an overlooked composition by Joseph Brooks (1938-2011) who wrote You Light Up My Life (1977), the song that kept Debbie Boone at #1 on Billboard for 10 weeks and became the top-selling US single of the 1970s.
 It was the title song of the film which was written, produced and directed by Brooks.